Amazon billing and usage reports for CloudFront - Amazon CloudFront

 Tip

 For detailed information about every request that CloudFront receives for your objects, turn on CloudFront access logs for your distribution.
-For more information, see Configuring and using standard logs (access logs).
+For more information, see Configure and use standard logs (access logs).